macnick/motogp-db/README.md

 # MotoGP Database

 2020 MotoGP championship team info.
 Catalogue of Statistics.
 Single Page App for MotoGP fans.
+Users can see all the teams or select teams by country.
 Fast, dynamic and responsive build with React & Redux.
 Data from the [thesportsdb API](https://www.thesportsdb.com/).

 ## Table of Contents